-In addition to my writing, I also work for My Book Therapy as a special project project manager and blog coordinator for LearnHowToWriteAnNovel.com and you can find me blogging over there on occasion.
+In addition to my writing, I also work for My Book Therapy as a special project project manager and blogger at LearnHowToWriteAnNovel.com.

 When I am not writing or working, I spend time with my amazing husband.
 We have been married for fifteen wonderful years and have three sweet children.
 In my free time, I love coffee, rock hounding with my husband and kids, and distracting myself from housework.